BettercareHealth/bettercare/nc/nc-3.md

 It is essential for the mother to see and hold her infant as soon as possible after delivery.
 If the infant appears to be normal and healthy, the infant can be given to the mother after the 1 minute Apgar score has been assessed, the umbilical cord clamped and the initial examination made.
 After delivery, both the infant and mother are in an alert state.
 The infant’s eyes are usually wide open and looking around.

 The mother will usually hold the infant so that she can look at the face.
 She will talk to her infant and touch the face and hands.
-This initial contact between a mother and her infant is an important stage in bonding.
+This initial contact between a mother and her infant is an important stage in *bonding*.
 Bonding is the emotional attachment that develops between mother and child, and is an important step towards good parenting later.
 Where possible, it is important that the father be present at the delivery so that he can also be part of this important phase of the bonding process.

 > Give the infant to the mother as soon as possible after the delivery.